Photography, oil, chocolate, etc.

 If you go there I suggest you take your time and walk around the property, at least in areas where the public is allowed.
 The cypresses are especially imposing on both sides of the narrow road bringing you down to the abbey.
 Fruit trees and flowers can be found everywhere in a nice and cosy setting in the nature.
 Finally, just there is a small chapel right beside the boutique and abbey's main entrance.

 I have nothing to report on Castagniers itself because we finally decided to leave the abbey and opted for a "sure bet" for lunch: Levens.

-Levens4 is certainly the largest village we had today and we didn’t have any problem finding a place to eat.
+Levens (More about Levens can be found on Wikipedia here) is certainly the largest village we had today and we didn't have any problem finding a place to eat.
 Well deserved after hours of shooting.
-Photography is a tough job, isn’t it?
+Photography is a tough job, isn't it?
 To my surprise Levens has a long history and well known people came from there over the centuries.
 Inscriptions from the first century testify of the roman presence in Levens.
-After 1792, lieutenant-colonel André Masséna became Marechal de France, Duc de Rivoli and Prince d’Essling.
-In 1860, Nice became a “French city” and François Malausséna (also from Levens) was the first mayor.
+After 1792, lieutenant-colonel André Masséna became Marechal de France, Duc de Rivoli and Prince d'Essling.
+In 1860, Nice became a "French city" and François Malausséna (also from Levens) was the first mayor.

 Well deserved success

 During my visit I almost bypassed something interesting and, thanks to my friend Muriel, I could step back and visit La Maison du Portal where sculptor Jean-Pierre Augier exhibits his work.
 This is a must if you go to Levens.
 Augier's work is described by 4 virtues: grace, movement, tenderness and humour.
 He uses old tools and iron pieces and turns them into characters or animals on the move.
 Check his website for more details and to get an idea of what he produces.